7gill/Gigabyte-Z390-UD-Catalina-install/README.md

 * Audio
 	* Fixed with AppleALC, used audio instructions from  [https://www.tonymacx86.com/threads/an-idiots-guide-to-lilu-and-its-plug-ins.260063/#AppleALC](https://www.tonymacx86.com/threads/an-idiots-guide-to-lilu-and-its-plug-ins.260063/#AppleALC)
 * Sleep/Shutdown
 	~~Seems to work~~ Nope, fixed it with the instructions on [this](https://www.reddit.com/r/hackintosh/comments/bdbn8w/new_hackintosh_mostly_working_except_for/) page.
-As it states in the comments, they are not too sure if it is the  FakeSMC, EmuVariableUefi-64, HFSPlus-64, and slide=0 boot argument that fixed the issues but seems to work now
+As it states in the comments, they are not too sure if it is the  FakeSMC, EmuVariableUefi-64, HFSPlus-64, and slide=0 boot argument that fixed the issues but seems to work now.
+Long and short of it is that I had to replace VirtualSMC with FakeSMC.
 * NVRAM
 	* Not fixed as of yet